What Is Plain Language & Why It Matters for Accessible PDFs?

 Graphical picture of Plain Language and Why to Include it in Accessible PDFs

 Accessible PDFs provide equal access to information to people with disabilities, including those who are blind or visually impaired, have cognitive or learning disabilities, or use assistive technology such as screen readers.
 However, creating an accessible PDF is not just about adding alt text and tags.
 The language used in the document can also impact its accessibility.
+It needs to be simple, clear, and plain.

 In this article, we will discuss why plain language is important for accessible PDFs and provide some tips on creating plain language documents that are easy for everyone to read and understand.

-Why Does Plain Language Matter?
+Why Does Plain Language Matter in Accessibility?

 Using plain language is crucial for ensuring that written materials are accessible and understandable to all audiences.
 By using simple vocabulary, short sentences, and clear formatting, authors can ensure that their message is conveyed accurately without requiring readers to decipher complex language or syntax.
 One important area where plain language is particularly critical is the creation of accessible PDF documents.
 Many individuals rely on assistive technologies such as screen readers or Braille displays to access digital content.
 These tools require content to be structured in a specific way to ensure that they can accurately interpret the text and represent the document’s contents.